 The colour scheme and the design style of your website must match your existing branding.
 Branding of your company does not match the website it will appear unprofessional and confusing to the visitor.
 This leads to a negative user experience.

 Consistency of typography also adds to a very positive user experience on a website. how you never use more than 2 font Types on a website, and you make sure that the hierarchy of sizes is logical.
 Each website will have heading tabs that are measured 1 through 6, and should be sized that way from largest to smallest.
-For example:

 Ensure that you use this higher key when using headings and subheadings on your website.
 Be consistent.